 First, I tell my helpers that they’re going to act as strangers to my dog so I can see what my dog does.
-I tell them I’m also going to have them take notes or mark this printed PDF so I know what my dog is doing during the test.
+I tell them I’m also going to have them take notes so I know what my dog is doing during the test.

 If you want, you can also video-record the test, so you can go back and watch it yourself.
 If you can have someone write and record at the same time, definitely do both!

 Keep in mind:

 Always have your dog on a loose leash.

 Things that you might not notice, but are negative responses:

 Stress yawn, “whale eye”, licking lips, heavy panting.